 Shoal Creek Park consists of 167 acres of largely open lands and wooded margins with Shoal Creek running through the property.
 Shoal Creek itself tends to have a good flow with riffles and slower moving stretches.

-Blue Grosbeaks, Summer Tanagers and Indigo Buntings are in good numbers during the summer months.
+Blue Grosbeaks, Summer Tanagers and Indigo Buntings are in good numbers during the spring and summer months.
 Red-shouldered and Red-tailed Hawks can be seen soaring overhead year round and Barred Owls can be heard calling in the evenings.
-Chimney Swifts and Swallows soar overhead Spring-Fall and Waterthrushes can be found here during that time as well.
-The fields may be productive for Bobolinks during migration and Loggerhead Shrikes have nested here.
+Chimney Swifts and Swallows (Barn and Rough-winged) soar overhead Spring-Fall and Waterthrushes can be found here during that time as well.
+The fields may be productive for Bobolinks during migration and Loggerhead Shrikes nest here.
 Prairie Warblers can be heard singing over territory during spring and summer.

 The property was donated in 2013 by Elizabeth “Betty” Mahler to the City of Montevallo for use as a city park to be named Shoal Creek Park.
 In late 2015, the nonprofit corporation Shoal Creek Park Foundation was established to oversee park development.
 However, the City of Montevallo maintains and operates the park as part of its Parks & Recreation Department.